IBM/aspera-cli/README.erb.md

 Note this must not be executed in less than 5 minutes because the analytics interface accepts only a period of time between 5 minutes and 6 months. here the period is [date of previous execution]..[now].

+### Using specific transfer ports

+By default transfer nodes are expected to use ports TCP/UDP 33001.
+The web UI enforces that.
+The option `default_ports` allows `mlia` to retrieve the server ports from an API call (download_setup) which reads the information from `aspera.conf` on the server.

 ## IBM Aspera High Speed Transfer Server (transfer)

 This plugin works at FASP level (SSH/ascp/ascmd) and does not use the node API.